Wednesday, 10 November 2021

 How Laravel Stub Placeholders Work

-Some commonly used placeholders in Laravel stubs include:
+Some common placeholders in Laravel stubs are

 {{ class }}